LuisAlejandro/agoras/docs/credentials/youtube.rst

 In the next step, we will need to enable access to APIs for our project.
 The project will need to have access to:

+- Google Drive API
-- YouTube Data API v3
+- Google Sheets API

 Why do we need to give additional access to Google Drive API?
 It’s because Google Sheets are stored in Google Drive.
 Changes made on Sheets